ronanchilvers/solo-d6/Game/Scenes/12 - Hallo? Who's there?.md

 They ready themselves and then Okan, hooking his fingers round the edge of the door, gently pulls it open.
 Their tension eases slightly - inside is a dark space with the top steps of what seems to be a stone staircase, leading downwards.
 Okan peers down it but sees nothing.
 He looks at the others.

 "We've come this far - might as well carry on?"
 He raises his eyebrows questioningly at them both.
 They nod.
 Sakari steps forward - "I go first little goblin friend."
 He grins a toothy grin and ducking his head, enters.
 Okan glances at Kaapo - "Nearly enough nobility to bring a tear to my eye!".
-THey follow their companion in.
+They follow their companion in.

 ***END***
 > [!help]- Experience Points